sergeykomlach/AdvancedBiometricPromptCompat/biometric-sherpa-onnx/README.md

 2. A licensed speaker-embedding model as the application asset `sherpa-onnx/speaker-embedding.onnx`.

-The module reuses `biometric-custom-voice` for microphone capture, enrollment prompting, protected embedding storage, replay checks, lockout, cancellation, and matching.
-It substitutes only sherpa-onnx's `SpeakerEmbeddingExtractor` for the default cepstral embedding engine.
+The module is atomic: it contains its own `SoftwareBiometricProvider`, manager, microphone capture, enrollment/authentication prompt, protected template storage, replay checks, lockout, cancellation, and matching flow.
+It does not depend on or instantiate `biometric-custom-voice`/`VoiceAuth`.
+The only external biometric runtime used by this module is sherpa-onnx's typed `SpeakerEmbeddingExtractor` API.

 `vendor-sdk/` is Git-ignored.
 The wrapper compiles against sherpa-onnx's public typed API using a `compileOnly` dependency and has no tracked sherpa binary or model.
 The sample app adds the local